 During my single years, I’ve enjoyed relationships with women elected to powerful positions in America and elsewhere.
 The mother of our daughter is an accomplished teacher, honored by her profession and state.
 Most of the women I’ve known, loved and enjoyed over the years have taught me a lot and I thank each of them for the education and love.

 One gave me my first drink of alcohol as a prelude to sex when I was 15.
 She was 18-years older and later became an accomplished college professor.
 Another would later serve a president as a member of his cabinet.
+Another actress starred in movies before retiring.
+She tired of cancer five years ago.

 One suggested skinny dipping on our first date.
 It was, she said, a good way to get to know each other quickly.
 We stayed together for years.
 She died of COVID-19 last year.